Cardiopulmonary resuscitation: Survival differences, based on prior illness, age or location

 and is measured annually by the Cardiac Arrest Registry to Enhance Survival (CARES).
 CARES reports CPR results from a catchment area of 115 million people, including 23 state-wide registries, and individual communities in 18 other states as of 2019.
 CARES data show that in health care facilities and nursing homes where AEDs are available and used, survival rates are double the average survival found in nursing homes overall.

-Geographically, there is wide variation state-to-state in survival after CPR in US hospitals, from 40% in Wyoming to 20% in New York, so there is room for good practices to spread, raising the averages.
+Geographically, there is wide variation from state to state in survival after CPR in US hospitals, from 40% in Wyoming to 20% in New York, so there is room for good practices to spread, raising the averages.

 For CPR outside hospitals, survival varies even more across the US, from 3% in Omaha to 45% in Seattle in 2001.
-This study only counted heart rhythms which can respond to defibrillator shocks (tachycardia).
+This study only counted heart rhythms that can respond to defibrillator shocks (tachycardia).

-A major reason for the variation has been delay in some areas between the call to emergency services and the departure of medics, and then arrival and treatment.
-Delays were caused by lack of monitoring, and the mismatch between recruiting people as firefighters, though most emergency calls they are assigned to are medical, so staff resisted and delayed on the medical calls.
+A major reason for the variation has been the delay in some areas between the call to emergency services and the departure of medics, and then arrival and treatment.
+Delays were caused by a lack of monitoring, and the mismatch between recruiting people as firefighters, though most emergency calls they are assigned to are medical, so staff resisted and delayed on the medical calls.
 Building codes have cut the number of fires, but staff still think of themselves as firefighters.

 Dysthanasia

-In some instances CPR can be considered a form of dysthanasia.
+In some instances, CPR can be considered a form of dysthanasia.

 Prevalence

 Chance of receiving CPR

 Various studies show that in out-of-home cardiac arrest, bystanders in the US attempt CPR in between 14% and 45% of the time, with a median of 32%.
-Globally, rates of bystander CPR reported to be as low as 1% and as high as 44%.
+Globally, rates of bystander CPR are reported to be as low as 1% and as high as 44%.
 However, the effectiveness of this CPR is variable, and the studies suggest only around half of bystander CPR is performed correctly.
 One study found that members of the public having received CPR training in the past lack the skills and confidence needed to save lives.
 The report's authors suggested that better training is needed to improve the willingness to respond to cardiac arrest.
 Factors that influence bystander CPR in out-of-hospital cardiac arrest include: